 - Setting up a timed email campaign in advance

-- Amplify your organic social media efforts with creative, eye-catching posts multiple times a day
+- Amplify your organic social media efforts with creative, eye-catching posts multiple times a day.

+People make activity decisions at the last minute.
+That’s especially true for New Year’s Eve.
 To win over the wafflers, you can appeal to these four areas of human nature:

 - Pack mentality: People want to spend New Year’s Eve with friends.
 If you build interest in your Facebook Event, your event will show up in the feeds of attendees’ friends.